substrate-developer-hub/substrate-contracts-workshop/2/creating-an-event.md

 Now that we have defined what data will be contained within the event and how to declare it, it's time to actually emit some events.
 We do this by calling `self.env().emit_event` and include an event as the sole argument to the method call.

 Remember that since the `from` and `to` fields are Option<AccountId>, we can't just set them to particular values.
 Let's assume we want to set an value of 100 for the initial deployer.
-This value does not come from any other account, and so the `from` value should be None.
+This value does not come from any other account, and so the `from` value should be `None`.

 ```rust
 self.env()